Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

-The ultrasound test is simple.
-It’s often done in your health care provider's office.
+You may be told to use an enema or suppository the night or morning before.
+This is to clear your rectum of stool.
+The test is often done in your health care provider's office.
 It usually takes less than 15 minutes.
-You may be asked to use an enema or suppository before the test to clear your rectum.
-If a biopsy may be done, you’ll be given antibiotics both before and after the test.
-Apart from the discomfort of having the probe inserted into the rectum, the scan itself does not cause any pain.
+If a biopsy may be done, you’ll be given antibiotics before and after the test.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR